top of page

 The windmill at Berney Arms was used to grind cement clinker and was later converted into a drainage mill that closed in 1948

-Berney Arms has two trains daily in both directions and three services on Sundays in the winter months.
+Berney Arms has two trains daily in both directions and three services on Sundays in winter.

 Berney Arms has three services each way and five on a Sunday in the summer months.